Skip to content

 Peninsula and Campbell River split their regular-season meetings with two wins apiece.

-The Peninsula Panthers are headed to the Vancouver Island Junior Hockey League (VIJHL) finals after delivering a dominant four-game sweep of the Kerry Park Islanders.
+The Panthers punched their ticket to the Vancouver Island Junior Hockey League finals with a four-game sweep of the Kerry Park Islanders.

 For Panthers head coach Tyler Stanton, the sweep over Kerry Park was not only a ticket to the finals but a chance to reclaim the top spot they lost late in the regular season.